The best islands to visit on the Southern Great Barrier Reef

 Why it’s awesome: There are not many day trippers, the fishing’s great and campers generally have the island to themselves.

 Perfect for: You don’t need to be Bear Grylls to camp on North West Island, but you’ll have to be fully independent.
-Pack plenty of fresh water and a sense of adventure.
+Pack plenty of fresh water and a sense of adventure (just brush up on these beach camping tips first).

 How to get there: Curtis Ferry Services offer regular island drop-offs from Gladstone right to your beach campsite on North West Island.